!!! DISCUSSION GROUP RULES !!!

 That's a pretty strong statement "Vitamin K will absolutely help when platelets are low."

-15 years 5 days ago #8608 by
+15 years 4 months ago #8608 by patti

-Replied by on topic Re: VITAMIN K
+Replied by patti on topic Re: VITAMIN K

 Melinda wrote: